Cartesian exponentiation and monadicity: Groupoidal reflection

 \subsection{Reflecting quasi-categories into Kan complexes}

-Before we begin, we argue that the notion of groupoidal cartesian fibration of quasi-categories just defined agrees with the definition given in \S\refIV{ssec:groupoidal}, which declares that a cartesian fibration $p \colon \qE \tfib \qB$ is \emph{groupoidal} just when the quasi-category of functors from any $f \colon X \to \qB$ to $p$ is a Kan complex.
+Before we begin, we note that the notion of groupoidal cartesian fibration of quasi-categories just defined agrees with the definition given in \S\refIV{ssec:groupoidal}, which declares that a cartesian fibration $p \colon \qE \tfib \qB$ is \emph{groupoidal} just when the quasi-category of functors from any $f \colon X \to \qB$ to $p$ is a Kan complex\ifnewadd; see X.12.2.3.\fi\ifnewcut\else.
 The reader who is content to work with the present definition may safely skip this bit of bookkeeping.

 \begin{lem} Let $p \colon \qE \tfib \qB$ be an isofibration between quasi-categories.
 Then $p$ is groupoidal as an object of $\qCat_{/\qB}$ if and only if the fibers of $p$ are Kan complexes.\footnote{Warning: this result does not hold for generic $\infty$-cosmoi, having to do with the fact that the terminal quasi-category is a generating object in $\qCat$ in a suitable sense.} \end{lem} \begin{proof} The quasi-category of functors in $\qCat_{/\qB}$ from $b \colon 1 \to \qB$ to $p \colon \qE \to \qB$ is the fiber $\qE_b$ of $p$ over $b$, so if $p$ is groupoidal as an object of $\qCat_{/\qB}$, then $p$ necessarily has Kan complex fibers.
 For the converse, we must argue that the pullback is a Kan complex supposing that $p$ has groupoidal fibers.
 Unraveling the definition, we must show that any map $h$ that lies over $f$ in the sense of the following commutative diagram defines an isomorphism $\qE^X$.
 Corollary \refI{cor:pointwise-equiv} observes that such 1-simplices are invertible if and only if each component $h(x,-) \colon \Del^1 \to \qE$ indexed by a vertex $x \in X$ defines an isomorphism in $\qE$.
-As this 1-simplex lives in the fiber over $px$, it is invertible, so the result follows.\end{proof}
+As this 1-simplex lives in the fiber over $px$, it is invertible, so the result follows.\end{proof}\fi

 At the level of simplicially-enriched categories, the subcategory of groupoidal cartesian fibrations is defined by the pullback:

 In \S\ref{sec:groupoidal-hocoh-monad}, we construct a \emph{groupoidal reflection functor}, by which we mean a left adjoint to the inclusion as a functor between large quasi-categories.
 We begin by describing groupoidal reflection in the case where $\qB=1$.